stom66/blender-asset-exporter/README.md

     * Click `Export to glTF`

 ## Creating export operator presets

 * File -> Export -> glTF 2.0 (.glb/.gltf)
     **OR**
 * File -> Export -> FBX (.fbx)
-* Choose the export settings you would like to use
+* Configure the export settings you would like to use
 * At the top-right, next to the "Operator Presets" dropdown, click the + icon
 * Enter a name for your Preset
 * Click OK

 You may click Cancel and return to the Viewport, the profile will have been saved and can now be selected in the Asset Exporter panel.

+Notes:

+- The "Use Selection", "Use Visible" and other filtering settings are ignored - these are over-ridden by the plugin to "Use Collection", as this is how the exporter works.
+- For glTF, Draco compression settings are over-ridden by the toggle in the Asset Exporter panel

 ### Updating export operator presets